ionos-cloud/ionosctl/docs/readme.md

 ionosctl help
 ```

-For Windows users, you can download the latest release available on [Releases page](https://www.ionos.com/ionosctl/releases) and follow [this official guide](https://msdn.microsoft.com/en-us/library/office/ee537574(v=office.14).aspx) that explains how to add tools to your `PATH`.
+For Windows users, you can download the latest release available on [Release Page](https://github.com/ionos-cloud/ionosctl/releases), unzip it and follow this [official guide](https://msdn.microsoft.com/en-us/library/office/ee537574(v=office.14).aspx) that explains how to add tools to your `PATH`.

 #### Building a local version